remnrem/luna-doc/docs/download/index.md

     [Dockerized](docker.md) version of Luna to provide a complete environment in which Luna can operate best.
 Currently, it is the only way that you can use _lunaR_ on Windows too.

-!!! warning
-    While Luna is still under heavy development, not all options will be supported or up-to-date at all times for all platforms.

 ## Data resources